Owlullaby/Fingbers/README.md

 ### How to use?

 Show your fingers at the web cam to get the number and its relative value.
+(0 to 10)

 ### What is needed?

-What you need to install before running Fingbers.
+Install before running Fingbers.

 ```
 $pip install -r requirements.txt